Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Mealtimes here might flip your routine upside down.
 Lunch stretches from 1 PM to 4 PM, while dinner rarely starts before 8 PM.
 Restaurants buzz with energy at 10 PM as families gather for sobremesa—those unhurried conversations lingering long after plates are cleared.

 This isn’t just eating; it’s bonding.
-Plan lighter snacks for mid-afternoon, and save your appetite for evening feasts.
-Kitchens often close between 4 PM and 8 PM, so timing your meal stops matters.
+You should plan lighter snacks for mid-afternoon, and save your appetite for evening feasts.
+Kitchens often close between 4 PM and 8 PM, so timing your meal stops really matters.

 Social Etiquette and Greeting Customs

 Warmth defines interactions here.
 You’ll hear “hola” exchanged in elevators and see strangers nod in hallways.
-When someone helps you, a heartfelt “muy amable” shows appreciation better than any tip.
+When someone helps you, a heartfelt “muy amable” shows appreciation better than any tip, trust me.

 Top Destinations in Spain

-From Gaudí’s dreamlike towers to Moorish palaces whispering ancient tales, this country’s landscapes read like a living history book.
+This country’s scenes read like a living history book, from Gaudí’s dreamlike towers to Moorish palaces whispering ancient tales.
 With 50 UNESCO World Heritage Sites, you’ll find art and architecture spanning Roman ruins to futuristic complexes.
 Let’s explore both iconic spots and lesser-known treasures.

 Must-See Cities and Landmarks